innovate-sabre/census-sis/R-Consortium-Proposal/DRAFT-Proposal.md

 _How will you ensure that your work is available to the widest number of people?
 Please specify the open source or creative commons license(s) will you use, how you will host your code so that others can contribute, and how you will publicise your work.
 We encourage you to plan content to be shared quarterly on the R Consortium blog._

-We plan to releaser the Github under the [Creative Commons Attribution 4.0 License] (https://creativecommons.org/licenses/by/4.0/).
+We plan to publish the Guide under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

-We plan to publish the guide as website or webpage.

-We plan to publicize the completion of the guide on our blogs and social media.
+As indicated in the *Project Milestones* Section, we plan to include the community in the drafting of the Guide, and we plan to publicize project milestones on our blogs and social media accounts.

+The Census Bureau has also indicated an interest in linking to the Guide on its website once it is completed.

-We think that CRAN might wish to link to the Guide on the [Official Statistics & Survey Methodlogy Task View](https://cran.r-project.org/web/views/OfficialStatistics.html).
+We also hope to speak with the maintainer of CRAN's [Official Statistics & Survey Methodlogy Task View](https://cran.r-project.org/web/views/OfficialStatistics.html) about including a link to the Guide.

-We think that the Census Bureau might also wish to link to the Guide on their Training website.